 I'm going to be really succinct here, because I don't think you need to understand the intricate details of my writing process, but illustrating the timings I think is key.

-- Final eBook and magazine copy (15mins) - Here I'm preparing the document files for each location this issue will be available in, so the newsletter (because it's still currently free to subscribers), Blurb and Etsy.
+Final eBook and magazine copy (15mins) - Here I'm preparing the document files for each location this issue will be available in, so the newsletter (because it's still currently free to subscribers), Blurb and Etsy.
+(EDIT - Now available on Amazon too)

 So far that means I have spent 16 hours and 23 minutes on issue 2 and there's still plenty to do before it's release on August 1st.